microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 The type of the info bar can be set via the Severity property to automatically set a consistent status color, icon, and assistive technology settings dependent on the criticality of the notification.

 Mockups in various Severities to be added.

 ![Mockup of InfoBar with no content in different Severity colors and icons for light mode](images/Docked_ToolkitSeverity.png)

 ![Mockup of InfoBar with no content in different Severity colors and icons for dark mode](images/Docked_ToolkitSeverityDark.png)

-## Programmatic dismiss in info bar
+## Programmatic dismiss in InfoBar
-An info bar can be dismissed by the user via the close button or programmatically.
+An InfoBar can be dismissed by the user via the close button or programmatically.
 If the notification is required to be in view until the status is resolved and you would like to remove the ability for the user to dismiss the info bar, you can set the IsUserDismissable property to false.
 By default, the close button will appear as an 'X' and the IsUserDismissable property is therefore set to true.